Jonathan-UCAS/Jonathan-UCAS.github.io/_pages/cv.md

 * 2023.12 - 2025.04: Principal Investigator
   * School of Artificial Intelligence, University of Chinese Academy of Sciences
-  * Funded by Beijing Natural Science Foundation
+  * Funded by Beijing Natural Science Foundation (BJNSF)

 Publications
 ======